What is Syphilis?

 What is my risk for other STDs if I am positive for syphilis?

 There is a high chance that you can be infected with more than one STD at the same time.
 This is because open sores allow other bacteria or viruses to invade the body.
 Therefore, it is wise that you and your sex partner be tested for all other silent STDs if you are positive for one.

 Dr. Shafa recommends that any patient with one STD be tested for all other common STDs.
 This is done for the patient’s and the doctor’s peace of mind.

-If you have any concerns or symptoms regarding possible STDs call us to make a medical appointment to be evaluated, educated, diagnosed and treated if needed.
-Feel free to ask questions or call us to making an appointment to see the Dr. Shafa if you desire.
+If you have any concerns or symptoms regarding possible STDs call us to make a medical appointment to be evaluated, educated, diagnosed, and treated if needed.
+Feel free to ask questions or call us ((949) 551-1113) to make an appointment to see Dr. Shafa if you desire